ymunemasa/data-tutorials/tutorials/hortonworks/analyzing-social-media-sentiment-data/tutorial.md

 **Try the new Hive Visualization tab!**

- On the right hand side of the screen try clicking the **graph icon**.
+ On the right hand side of the screen try clicking the **graph icon** in the column located in row 3.
 It will bring up a new tab where you can directly create charts using your query results in Hive!

 Now that we can access the sentiment data in our Hive table let's do some visualization on the analysis using Apache Zeppelin.